APPLYING FOR SCHOLARSHIPS

 Graduate Women Victoria offers an annual program of scholarships and bursaries for women students enrolled in Universities in Victoria.
 Our organisation has been awarding scholarships to Victorian women since 1931; see here for lists of previous scholarship winners, and here for a report from a recent winner.

-In 2016, scholarships and bursaries are offered in four categories.
+Scholarships and bursaries are offered in four categories.
 Students may apply in one category only.
 To apply for a scholarship please choose from the menu available at the top of this page.

 - Indigenous Undergraduates